 Landcare Tasmania's response and FAQ

-25 March 2020.
+Latest update: 10 July 2020.
 We understand that you may have many questions on what to do with your Landcare group during these unprecedented times.
 We hope you find the following guide useful.
 Please check the Department of Health or the Tasmanian Government Coronavirus website for the most up to date information.
 The situation is changing rapidly.
 Please contact us if you require further information.

 What is Landcare Tasmania's response?

 As you will be aware, the COVID-19 pandemic continues to impact Australia and Tasmania.

 We’d like to update you on the measures we're taking in the Landcare Tas office, and advice on upcoming Landcare related working bees, events and gatherings in the near future.

 The steps we are taking - outlined below – are both about protecting our staff, members and supporters, but also reflect our collective determination to do everything we can to play a part in mitigating the impacts of the COVID-19 pandemic.
 Following the advice and recommendations from the Tasmanian Government Department of Health and the World Health Organisation, we are implementing the following:

 - From Monday 24th August, our team is back to working in the office on their normal work days.